threeifbywhiskey/houston/README.md

-houston
+Houston
 =======

-Houston is my personal collection of Project Euler solutions.
+Houston (as in Oilers) is my personal collection of Project Euler (pronounced "oiler") solutions.